 Since the 1990s more and more organizations have focused on a ‘bottom-up,’ or community centered, approach.
 They work with local stakeholders, instead just prescribing solutions from abroad.
 This way of thinking contrasts the traditionally top-heavy style of international development that targets governments and big economic systems.
 It looks at ‘soft’ issues like social capital and community empowerment.
 And it’s often directed at the poorest communities; ones that have been historically marginalized by the institutional arrangement.
 Approaches from this type of development include capacity building, community dialogue, activism and protest, women’s empowerment, post-war reconciliation, and nonviolent communication initiatives (to name a few).
 ID practitioners, wary of their cultural perspectives, have also tried to honor and preserve the knowledge of local communities.

 In Gujarat, India, for example, the Narmada River Dam project has come under major pressure from groups fighting for local community rights.
-The project consists of 30 small, medium and large size dams, aimed at brinnarmada protestging much needed hydroelectricity and irrigation water to the region.
+The project consists of 30 small, medium and large size dams, aimed at bringing much needed hydroelectricity and irrigation water to the region.
 Soon after 1979, however, when work on the project began, concerns were raised that planning didn't properly compensate displaced communities.
 It also didn’t include proper environmental considerations.
 Social movements mobilized to protest the project as local activists joined forces w ith international groups.
 Together they engaged in marches, vocal protests, and legal action.
 The pressure caused the World Bank (which was funding $450 million of the project) to conduct an inquiry.
 It withdrew its support in 1994, after expressing concern for the environmental and social impacts of the project.
 As of today, in August 2010, work on the project has been halted, though it is still considered ongoing (10).

 The Narmada Dam movement is an example of ID in the cultural sphere.
 It highlights ‘soft’ issues of empowerment and human rights - again not something we usually associate with bar graphs.
 Empowerment and rights are descriptive measures of a community’s health.
 What’s interesting about the Narmada dam case is that economic gains and material development we’re undermined because the project didn’t address cultural perspectives.
-It didn’t take intnarmada_damo account how communities viewed the project or how it might be reacted to.
+It didn’t take into account how communities viewed the project or how it might be reacted to.
 Instead of empowering local people with a stake in the project, it empowered them to rise up against it.
 It also overlooked the powerful culture of activism prevalent within the ID community itself.
 There are many vocal opponents to large top-down development projects, and these activists were a key part of this project’s failure.
 In the words of journalist and cultural activist, Arhundati Roy:

 “Big Dams are to a Nation's 'Development' what Nuclear Bombs are to its Military Arsenal.
 They're both weapons of mass destruction.
 They're both weapons Governments use to control their own people.
 Both Twentieth Century emblems that mark a point in time when human intelligence has outstripped its own instinct for survival.
 They're both malignant indicators of civilization turning upon itself.
 They represnt the severing of the link, not just the link - the understanding - between human beings and the planet they live on." - The Greater Common Good (11)